Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 		- `Tammer's NIF-Bashed Armor Mega-Pack v4.2`
 		- `FeralGhoulsHD`
 		- `RRTV_CapitalWasteland_Hideouts_TTW-v2.0`
-- **MOVE** all five of the downloaded archives into the `C:\Modding\Uranium Fever\downloads` folder. **DO NOT** extract them.
+- **MOVE** all five downloaded archives into the `C:\Modding\Uranium Fever\downloads` folder. **DO NOT** extract them.

 ### <p align="center"> ![Creating Clean Installs and Backups](https://github.com/user-attachments/assets/b1e3bda9-ded4-410e-b34a-fc6e5a849e8e) </p>
 :::tip Self-Contained
-This process facilitates the creation of a **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.
+This process creates a **SELF-CONTAINED** installation that does not interfere with any other modded installation of Fallout: New Vegas.

 **SKIP** this step if you have never played or modded Fallout 3 or Fallout: New Vegas before.

 :::important Important Instructions
-These instructions will reference the `game library folder`, which refers to the folder in which Fallout: New Vegas and Fallout 3 are installed.
+These instructions reference the `game library folder`, where Fallout: New Vegas and Fallout 3 are installed.

 Default locations for the `game library folder` include `C:\steam\steamapps\common` and `C:\Program Files (x86)\GOG Galaxy\Games`.
 :::